pouya-codes/singularity_extract_annotated_patches/README.md

   --resize RESIZE [RESIZE ...]
                         List for determining desired resize.
 For example, if the HDF5 file has [256, 512, 1024] patches, and we are only interested in 256, we set this flag.
 [256]
                          (default: None)

+  --max_num_patches MAX_NUM_PATCHES
+                        Maximum number of patches we want to extract.
+For example, if there are 2000 patches from each HDF5, and we only need first 500 ones, we set this flag to 500.
+NOTE: The patches are same order that was supposed to be extracted.
+                         (default: None)

 usage: app.py from-arguments use-directory [-h] --patch_location